epi2me-labs/wf-flu/README.md

 # Influenza Typing Workflow

-Influenza A&B typing and analysis from Nanopore data.
+Influenza A&B typing and analysis from nanopore sequencing data.